 Alternative Approaches

 Consider donation to museums or educational institutions.
 Significant collections may have historical value beyond monetary worth.
-Donations can provide tax benefits while ensuring preservation.
+Donations provide tax benefits while ensuring preservation.
 Not every collection must be sold—some deserve institutional homes.

 Your currency collection represents years of knowledge, effort, and resources.
 Proper estate planning ensures that investment benefits your heirs rather than opportunistic buyers.
 Take time now to protect what you’ve built.